It's time to shop for those holiday gifts! Here are my TOP TEN picks for the perfect gift from my shop, Girl Tuesday Jewelry:

 Saturdays start with a trip to the farmers market where I inevitably buy too much produce, then a long bike ride and miscellaneous crafting, cooking, and socializing.

-Other creative people, the forest (I love trees!), pink flowers, bright blue skies and thoughtful food.
+Other creative people, the forest (I love trees!), pink flowers, bright blue skies and thoughtful food.6.
+What items do you possess that you can't live without?

 Erotica Trio